Top employers: Citibank, International Monetary Fund, US Export-Import Bank, US Treasury Department, YouTube

 The School of International Service offers two different degrees focusing on international economics and finance: the MA in International Economics (INEC) and the MA in International Affairs: International Economic Relations (IER).

-It is intended for students who previously majored, or at least minored, in Economics who wish to develop a professional career as international economists – whether in multilateral organizations, government agencies, multinational corporations, public-advocacy firms, industry associations, or research institutes.
-Applicants must have completed Calculus, Statistics, Introductory and Intermediate Microeconomics, and Introductory and Intermediate Macroeconomics, prior to enrollment in the two-year program.
+INEC offers a focused view of international economics and follows a more rigid course progression with only two electives.
+This program is intended for students who previously majored or minored in economics and wish to pursue a career in international economics at multilateral organizations, government agencies, multinational financial and other corporations, public-advocacy firms, industry associations, or research institutes.
+Applicants must complete calculus, statistics, introductory and intermediate microeconomics, and introductory and intermediate macroeconomics prior to enrollment in the INEC program.

 IER offers a broader, multi-disciplinary understanding of international economics.
 Students who previously majored in international affairs, political science, or other social sciences and do not have a background in economics or quantitative methods are generally more suited for the IER program.
 IER students tend to have wider interests in fields like international economic governance, international business, international development, or national economic security—not just international trade and finance narrowly defined.
 IER students choose from a number of possible concentrations and take multiple electives at different schools on campus to satisfy their career interests.